ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We provide tailored packages and fully customized solutions to strengthen and elevate your brand and social mission.
+      We provide tailored packages and fully customised solutions to strengthen and elevate your brand and social mission.
     plans:
       - title: Ecoia Audit